 - Shoes that are worn out or don’t fit.

-- Mismatched or missing socks.
+- Missing or mismatched socks.
 If it’s been 3 months and you can’t find the other half of the pair, then it’s time to cut your losses and just rid of the lone sock you’re holding on to.

 - Broken glasses or sunglasses.